Skip to main content

 Window

-Close the windows
+Close the Windows

 Because seasonal allergies are triggered by exposure to a specific allergen, it stands to reason that avoiding that allergen will help reduce symptoms.5 That’s why if your child is only allergic to ragweed (a fall pollen), they may not have symptoms in the spring.